software-mansion/react-native-screens/createNativeStackNavigator/README.md

 #### `onTransitionProgress`

-A callback called every frame during the transition of screens.
+A callback called every frame during the transition of screens to be used with `react-native-reanimated` version `2.x`.
 It takes two arguments:
-- `progress` - the value between `0.0` and `1.0` with the progress of the current transition
+- `progress` - the value between `0.0` and `1.0` with the progress of the current transition.
-- `closing` - boolean indicating if the current screen is being pushed or dismissed.
+- `closing` - boolean indicating if the current screen is being navigated into or from.

-In order to use it with `react-native-reanimated` version `2.x`, you need to have it installed in your project and wrap your code with `ReanimatedScreenProvider`, like this:
+In order to use it, you need to have `react-native-reanimated` version `2.x` installed in your project and wrap your code with `ReanimatedScreenProvider`, like this:

 ```jsx
 import ReanimatedScreenProvider from 'react-native-screens/reanimated';